-Many exciting opportunities are available to students through Hiram's Environmental Studies Program.
+Many exciting opportunities are available to students through Environmental Studies at Hiram College.

 - Integrative and solution-oriented